 Easton Dunne is an artist, artsworker and arts educator based in Central Queensland on Darumbal Country.
 Their work explores queer identity work and experiences in rural and regional contexts through an autobiographical lens.

-Dunne’s major solo exhibition, Welcome to Paradise, will open at Rockhampton Museum of Art in May 2023.
-Their solo exhibition, Main Drag, was shown at Metro Arts in Meanjin/Brisbane during March 2023 and will also be shown at First Draft in Sydney on Gadigal Land in June.
-During 2022 they were invited to participate in Mighty Real, a group exhibition of work by LGBTQIAP+ artists curated by Todd Fuller, held at M. Contemporary in Sydney as part of Clifford Chance and Glamazon Pride Exhibition.
+Dunne’s major solo exhibition, Welcome to Paradise, was shown at Rockhampton Museum of Art in 2023 and is the inspiration behind the branding for Melt Open Festival 2024.
+Their solo exhibition, Main Drag, was shown at Metro Arts in Meanjin/Brisbane and First Draft in Sydney/Gadigal Land in 2023.
+During 2024 they were invited to exhibit in group shows at Canberra Contemporary Art Space, Melbourne Art Fair with First Draft, and Bundaberg Regional Gallery.

 A digital adaptation of the work in Drawn Together was curated into OuterSpace ARI’s 2021 exhibition, Location, Location, Location, where the work was projected onto the facade of the Judith Wright Centre for Contemporary Art each night for two weeks.
 Other achievements include being selected as an illustrator for the State Library of Queensland’s First Five Forever: Stories for Little Queenslanders children’s book project in 2020; a solo exhibition at Rockhampton Art Gallery in 2019, House; and winning the 2019 Bayton Award for Central Queensland and the 2018 Queensland Regional Art Awards Holding Redlich Art For Life Award.